sodadata/docs/soda-cl/failed-row-samples.md

 ## Customize sampling via user interface

-Where some of your data is sensitive, you can either disable the Soda Cloud sampler complelety, or use one of several ways to customize the Soda Cloud sampler in the user interface to restrict failed row sample collection to only those datasets and columns you wish.
+Where some of your data is sensitive, you can either disable the Soda Cloud sampler completly, or use one of several ways to customize the Soda Cloud sampler in the user interface to restrict failed row sample collection to only those datasets and columns you wish.

 ### Disable failed row samples in Soda Cloud